 Traveling expenses are a Nominal Account that flows into the Profit and Loss A/c.
 As this GL is an expenditure Account, the appropriate accounting treatment is to debit this GL Account in the Journal Entry.

-Let’s see what’s the corresponding Credit.
+Let’s see what the corresponding Credit is.

 Journal Entry for recording the Travelling expenses: